GEECS-BELLA/GEECS-Plugins/Xopt-GEECS/README.md

 ## Windows Specific Instructions
 Badger is only explicitly supported on Linux, but the installation procedure is also verified on Mac.
 Badger was made to work on windows using a slightly different conda environment.
 Make sure to use environment_win.yml to create the Windows-specifc environment.

+**Note:**  These instructions require admin priveleges to create symlinks.
+This is a problem if you are installing on the AppServer.
+There is a workaround where you can instead copy the environment directories directly into the conda environment, but I would not recommend this route unless you absolutely have to run on AppServer.

 1. Make sure you have `conda` installed ([Conda installation](https://docs.conda.io/projects/conda/en/stable/user-guide/install/index.html)) and open up the Anaconda Prompt
 2. Navigate to the `Xopt-GEECS` directory
 3. Run `conda env create -f environment_win.yml`.